erandime/erandime/readme.md

 # 🔐 Cybersecurity Enthusiast | MSc Computer Science (Reading)

-Hi, I'm Erandi — originally from Sri Lanka and currently based in Singapore for the past 2.5 years.
-I’m a postgraduate student deeply interested in cybersecurity and machine learning.
+Hi, I'm Erandi, originally from Sri Lanka and currently based in Singapore for the past 3 years.
+I’m a postgraduate student deeply interested in Cybersecurity and Machine learning.

 ## 📘 Education & Academic Career

-- 🎓 M.Sc. in Computer Science – *Final Semester*
+- 🎓 M.Sc. in Computer Science – *Coursework Completed, Final Thesis Phase*
 - 🧪 B.Sc.
 (Hons) in Applied Sciences – First Class
 - 💻 Diploma in IT – BCS (The Chartered Institute for IT, UK)
 - 🧑‍🏫 4 years of academic career before transitioning to tech